fenderdigital/flask-philo/documentation/source/introduction.rst

 Open the new Flask-Philo app in the browser
 ###########################################

-If you haven't already done so, run the following command to create your Flask-Philo application:
+If you haven't already done so, run the following terminal command to create your Flask-Philo application:

 ::